jjakubec/flight-viewer-level3/README.md

 ## Notes

+The application caches the results for 60 minutes to improve performance.
+If you need to clear the cache, you can do so by restarting the application.

 The application returns HTTP status messages in Czech language to provide user-friendly responses in Postman and other API testing tools.

 Ensure that your API client supports UTF-8 encoding for proper text display.